top of page

 Erin MS Warner

-There’s a lot of talk about the pelvic floor going around.
+A lot of people are talking about the pelvic floor.
 Sounds personal, doesn’t it?
 Well, you’re right – it is personal.
 The pelvic floor is an anatomical region of the body, everyone’s body, that is at the base of your pelvis (A.K.A. floor), and helps to support structures above it, notably your internal organs.
 Now, that sounds important but boring….
 Of course, it becomes interesting because this is also the place where all our personal, private matters happen: pooping, peeing, and sex.
+Yowza.

 Thanks for reading.